Daniele Celiento: Club career

 He joined the ranks of Napoli.
 On 1 August 2013, he was loaned to Viareggio of the Lega Pro Prima Divisione (third level of football in Italy), where he totaled 22 appearances.
 On 25 July 2014, Napoli loaned him to Pistoiese.
 On 1 August 2015, he was loaned to Robur Siena.

 On 7 July 2018, Serie B club Pescara announced the acquisition of Celiento.

 However, just 3 weeks later, before he appeared in any official games for Pescara, he was transferred again, this time to Catanzaro in Serie C, signing a two-year contract on 26 July 2018.

 On 15 September 2020 he moved to Bari.
 On 1 September 2022, Celiento was loaned to Cesena.

+On 7 September 2023, Celiento extended his contract with Bari to 2026 and was sent on a season-long loan to Casertana, with Casertana holding an obligation to sign him permanently in case of their promotion to Serie B.

+On 15 July 2024, Celiento moved to Trapani.

 International career

 In June 2015, Celiento played five friendly matches for Italy U-19.